CUBRID/cubrid-testtools/CTP/doc/shell/shell_guide.md

 Please add the cases for new new features in the related folder.

 ### cases added for jira issues:
-We create a folder for test cases added for jira issues.
+We created a folder for test cases added for jira issues.
 ```
 PATH/TO/shell/_06_issues
 ```